Skip to header Skip to Content Skip to Footer

 Led by Dr. Len Lecci, this research involves a partnership with a private company that is housed at UNCW’s Center for Innovation and Entrepreneurship; SportGait and its parent company, LifeGait.
 Current concussion assessments fail to properly identify the consequences of concussion, resulting in those with undiagnosed or not-yet-recovered concussions engaging in activities that result in more significant or even permanent brain damage.
 This research has focused on assessing the neurocognitive, neurobehavioral, and affective consequences of concussion using accelerometer-based assessments that are deliverable via a mobile App to improve the diagnostic and recovery decisions of medical professionals.
 This project is currently supported by the UNCW Brain Health Resilience Research Hub Grant.

-As part of the UNCW Brain Health Research Hub, the Substance Use and Data Science (SUDS) Center is dedicated to advancing the understanding and treatment of substance use and addictive behaviors through cutting-edge data science and machine learning methodologies, paired with strong experimental design and domain knowledge.
+As part of the UNCW Brain Health Research Hub, the Substance Use and Data Science (SUDS) Lab is dedicated to advancing the understanding and treatment of substance use and addictive behaviors through cutting-edge data science and machine learning methodologies, paired with strong experimental design and domain knowledge.
 SUDS’ mission is to leverage the power of data to unravel the complexities of addiction, inform evidence-based interventions, and improve outcomes for individuals and communities affected by substance use disorders.

 Through interdisciplinary collaboration, innovative research, and the development of state-of-the-art machine learning models, the center aims to improve substance use treatment and prevention by 1) better leveraging existing data sets generated in the context of substance use research and/or treatment and 2) Utilize novel data collection strategies, coupled with data science, to acquire the data most relevant to clinical decision-making.